MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

 - Align transactional data with existing finance and operations functionality.
 Organizations get a consistent and accurate understanding of sales price and costs associated with work order transactions.

-- The integration uses [dual-write infrastructure](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-overview) to establish a common understanding of core primary tables, which write core transactions in multiple systems.
+- The integration uses [dual-write infrastructure](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-overview) to establish a common understanding of core primary tables, which keeps data consistent between systems.
+The work order transactional integration, however, uses virtual tables and logic within FS and finance and opertations applications to ensure transactional level alignment and transactional consistency.

 - The integration supports new environments or an existing environment with in-flight work orders.
 After you enable the integration, Field Service pushes data into finance and operations applications based on key data alignment triggers.